• Skip to main content

 Feynman’s learning technique comprises four key steps:

-1. Select a concept to learn.
+1. Select a concept and map your knowledge

-2. Teach it to a child.
+2. Teach it to a 12-year-old

-3. Review and refine your understanding.
+3. Review and Refine

 Let’s delve deeper into these steps.